 The URECA Center and the Robert B. Outland, Sr. Family Fund for Academic Excellence are pleased to announce the URECA-X initiative.
 URECA-X provides students the opportunity to partner with faculty on research and creative projects, enabling them to gain applied experience in the faculty mentor’s field of study.
-Awards are intended to support long or short-term projects throughout the academic year, and they are intended to be flexible: URECA is eager to encourage all kinds of activities that engage students in creative inquiry and allow students to see what it is like to work in a given field.
+Awards are intended to support long or short-term projects throughout the academic year, and they are intended to be flexible.
+URECA is eager to encourage all kinds of activities that engage students in creative inquiry and allow students to see what it is like to work in a given field.

 Projects must mutually engage students and faculty in partnerships centered on research and creative activities, with a clear and defined learning outcome for the student at the conclusion of the project.
-Students are awarded $500 to preserve their time for the scholarly project.
+Students are awarded up to $500 to preserve their time for the scholarly project.
 Expectations are that most projects will be developed and conducted across a semester, and that faculty members applying for the URECA-X fund will identify and recruit appropriate students for the proposed partnerships.

 In the application, faculty should